News

 Posted on May 16th, 2024

-Pamlico-Tar Riverkeeper Katey Zimmerman (foreground) joined Volunteer Coordinator Emily Fritz and summer of 2024 interns Tierney Reardon, Eloise MacLean and Katrina Borgen for a quick kayaking tour of the river on Thursday morning.
+Pamlico-Tar Riverkeeper Katey Zimmerman (foreground) joined Volunteer Coordinator Emily Fritz and summer of 2024 interns Tierney Reardon, Eloise MacLean and Katrina Borgen for a quick kayaking tour of the river.

 Sound Rivers staff welcomed the 2024 summer interns this week with an introduction to Sound Rivers, a kayaking jaunt and all things Swim Guide.